Form over fashion: A guide to practical Digital Signage and why it matters [+VIDEO]

 Remember, as Haynes says, “You’ve got like blinks to get information across to people.”
 Keep content short, preferably no more than a couple of seconds.

-Tune into Digital Signage Explored to find out more about the latest trends and tips for digital signage in real-world businesses click here
+Tune into Digital Signage Explored to find out more about the latest trends and tips for Digital Signage in real-world businesses click here